Karen Moss – Executive Director and Founder

 Janine van Niekerk – Sustainability Manager

-Janine joined STEPS in February 2016, and is an enthusiastic team member working on innovative ideas to sustain the organisation’s growth.
+Janine joined Steps in February 2016, and is an enthusiastic team member working on innovative ideas to sustain the organisation’s growth.

 Mother of two, Janine has worked in South Africa, Zambia, Tanzania and Kenya, procuring and supplying aid organisations with a range of medical equipment.

-Janine loves the impact STEPS has on the lives of babies born with clubfoot.
+Janine loves the impact Steps has on the lives of babies born with clubfoot.
 Her passion and kindness drive her work, and she feels very lucky to be in a position to help improve lives.

-Janine manages the sourcing, distribution and funding of the essential clubfoot braces, contributes to increasing awareness, providing training, knowledge, equipment, and support to the affected children, their families, and the medical community working to treat clubfoot.
+Janine identifies stakeholders, manages the sourcing, distribution and funding of the essential clubfoot braces, contributes to increasing awareness, providing training, knowledge, equipment, and support to the affected children, their families, and the medical community working to treat clubfoot.

 Luke Engel – Marketing Manager

-Luke has been part of the STEPS team since February 2016.
+Luke has been part of the Steps team since February 2016.

 Luke has always had a passion for helping others – volunteering on a number of occasions at under-privileged children’s homes in Cape Town, as well as lending his hands to build homes for Habitat for Humanity.

-Luke really believes in the mission that STEPS is trying to advance in enhancing the lives of children born with clubfoot, and enjoys visiting STEPS partner clinics around South Africa to see just how impactful STEPS is in not just the lives of children born with clubfoot, but also in the lives of their parents and families.
+Luke really believes in the mission that Steps is trying to advance in enhancing the lives of children born with clubfoot, and enjoys visiting Steps partner clinics around South Africa to see just how impactful STEPS is in not just the lives of children born with clubfoot, but also in the lives of their parents and families.

-Isabel Lynch – Operations Manager
+Isabel Lynch – Office Manager